HackAdnan/Selenium-Automation-Testing/README.md

 # Selenium-Automation-Testing
-The Repository demonstrates the Automation Testing performed for SolarTrade Web-App Project in Java Programming Langugage.
+This Repository demonstrates the Automation Testing performed for SolarTrade Web-App Project in Java Programming Langugage.